Geometry of the Welch Bounds: Tightness of the Welch bounds

 \section{Tightness of the Welch bounds}

-As noted in the introduction to this paper, several authors have investigated conditions under which the Welch bound with $k=1$ is satisfied with equality.
-A condition for all $k\geqslant 1$ is given below, followed by some discussion about when these higher-order Welch bounds are important.
-Methods for design of sequences meeting the higher-order bounds with equality, building on earlier results in \cite{MM1,DS1,SH1,Xia05,Ding07} for example, may follow from the criterion presented here.
+As noted in Section \ref{subsec:background}, several authors have investigated conditions under which the Welch bound with $k=1$ is satisfied with equality.
+A condition for all $k\geqslant 1$ is given below, followed by some discussion about when these higher-order Welch bounds are meaningful.
+However, sets that attain the bounds are hard to construct.
+This naturally leads to the notion of \emph{Approximate Welch Bound Equality} (AWBE) sets, which is also addressed in this section.